Security-Onion-Solutions/securityonion-docs/logstash.rst

     that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash".

+In Security Onion 2.0, Logstash transports unparsed logs to Elasticsearch.
+Elasticsearch then parses and stores those logs.

 Configuration
 -------------